Specialty Coffee Association of America: Research and Standards

-Controversies
+Organizational Challenges

-In 2005, management discovered that former Chief Operating Officer Scott Welker had embezzled more than $465,000.
-SCAA members contributed a quarter of a million dollars beyond their membership dues to keep the organization running.
-In 2009, the U.S. Federal Court in Santa Ana, California sentenced Welker to 33 months in federal prison.
+In 2005, management at the Specialty Coffee Association of America, an organization existing before the merger, discovered that former Chief Operating Officer Scott Welker had embezzled more than $465,000.
+Following the discovery, the organization undertook financial recovery efforts, and in 2009, Welker was sentenced to 33 months in federal prison by the U.S. Federal Court in Santa Ana, California.